Why the New Bill is Important for the Construction Industry

 What the construction industry needs to know is that Acumatica Cloud ERP and, specifically, the Acumatica Construction Edition are tailored for construction businesses.
 They connect companies’ disparate systems—including sales, payroll, inventory, and project, service, and materials management (and more)—to ensure seamless communication and collaboration across the organization.

-SWK Technologies, recipient of the Distribution Partner Acumatica Cloud ERP 2021 Award for Excellence, considers Acumatica a state-of-the-art solution that delivers value to contractors, subcontractors, developers, and more.
+SWK Technologies, recipient of the Distribution Partner Acumatica Cloud ERP 2021 Award for Excellence and consecutive Partner of the Year 2018-2019, considers Acumatica a state-of-the-art solution that delivers value to contractors, subcontractors, developers, and more.
 The top features of the Acumatica Construction Edition include Financial Management, Project Accounting, Field Service Management, Inventory Management, Order Management, and Acumatica CRM.
 The video below provides an in-depth product tour of Acumatica’s Construction Edition:

 Contact SWK to Learn More About Acumatica for Construction

 As we wait for a decision on the Infrastructure Investment and Jobs Act, SWK Technologies is here to help your construction firm succeed.
 Contact us with any questions or to set up a demonstration tailored for your unique needs.

 Contact SWK today to learn more about Acumatica or to see a customized demo for construction.